Skip link #3:

 Due to the COVID-19 outbreak, the Becker County Transfer Station & Demolition Landfill will be temporarily reducing the public hours of operations.
 Read notice (PDF).

-Becker County Environmental Services has put together a 'Best Practices' guide for businesses and muti-unit housing managers trying to implement a recycling program.
-Within it you'll find tips and resources to help your recycling effort.
-Please see the 'More info' tab on our Recycling page, or download the guide (PDF).
+Becker County Environmental Services has put together program packages for businesses and muti-unit housing managers trying to implement a recycling program.
+Within them, you'll find tips and resources to help your recycling effort.
+Please see the 'More info' tab on our Recycling page, or download the Business package (PDF), Multi-Unit package (PDF), or Signage (PDF).

 An easy way to recycle is available to those living within the city limits of Detroit Lakes, Frazee, Audubon, and Lake Park.
 Single-stream recycling allows residents to place plastics, paper, metal, cartons, and cardboard together in one container.
 Announcement (PDF). | More info. | Collection days (PDF).